 Customer support

-Coursera vs. Udacity: which customer support is better?
+Coursera vs. Udacity: Which customer support is better?
 Let’s find out:

 Udacity Customer Support